-Prior to construction, the contractor would provide a photographic survey documenting the condition of the public roadways along truck routes providing access to the proposed project site.
-The photographic survey would be submitted for approval to the agency responsible for road maintenance and the Authority.
-The contractor would be responsible for the repair of any structural damage to public roadways caused by HSR construction or construction access, returning any damaged sections to the equivalent of their original pre-HSR construction structural condition or better.
-The contractor would survey the condition of the public roadways along truck routes providing access to the proposed project site after construction is complete.
-The contractor would complete a before-and-after-survey report and submit it to the Authority for review, indicating the location and extent of any damage.
+Prior to Construction, the Contractor shall provide a photographic survey documenting the condition of the public roadways along truck routes providing access to the proposed project site.
+The photographic survey shall be submitted for approval to the agency responsible for road maintenance and the Authority.
+The Contractor shall be responsible for the repair of any structural damage to public roadways caused by HSR construction or construction access, returning any damaged sections to the equivalent of their original pre HSR construction structural condition or better.
+The Contractor shall survey the condition of the public roadways along truck routes providing access to the proposed project site after construction is complete.
+The Contractor shall complete a before- and after-survey report and submit it to the Authority for review, indicating the location and extent of any damage.